php-etl/documentation/content/connectivity/json/_index.en.md

 > JSON (JavaScript Object Notation) is a lightweight format for data exchange.

+> This package also supports [NDJSON](http://ndjson.org) and [JSON-LD](https://json-ld.org/).

 ## What is it for?

-The JSON plugin aims at integrating the NL-JSON extractor and loader into the [Pipeline](https://github.com/php-etl/pipeline) stack.
+This plugin aims at integrating a JSON, NDJSON and JSON-LD extractor and loader into the [Pipeline](https://github.com/php-etl/pipeline) stack.

 ## Installation

-In a Satellite project, add the NL-JSON plugin this way:
+In a Satellite project, add the JSON plugin this way:

 ```shell
 composer require php-etl/json-plugin